-Coffee…at sunrise.
-Occasional cold beer…at sunset.
-And I almost never turn down a glass of bubbles, especially if they’re local.
+Coffee at sunrise.
+Occasional cold beer or cocktail at sunset.
+Sparkling water every day.
+But I almost never turn down a glass of really good sparkling wine.

 What's one word you'll never stop saying?

 Now?
 Swimming.
 Back in the day?
 Rollerblading.
-The tomboy in me really wants to skateboard into my 50’s, but I’m too afraid to fall and break my sh!t
+The tomboy in me really wants to skateboard into my 50's, but I’m too afraid to fall and break things.

 So, I avoid it...and live vicariously through Casey Neistat.